csc-training/high-level-gpu-programming/exercises/sycl/09-interoperability/Readme.md

 -I$MKLROOT/include  -L$MKLROOT/lib/intel64/  -lmkl_sycl -lmkl_core  -lmkl_sequential -lmkl_intel_ilp64
 ```
 Where `MKLROOT` is an environment variable which is set during the initial set up of the oneAPI.
 ### Nvidia and AMD hardware
 In the case non-Intel hardware the specific libraries need to be called.
 For Nvidia GPUs we use cuBlas, while for AMD hipBlas.
 Calling directly this library  depends on the SYCL implementation.

-#### Using oneAPI
+#### Using oneAPI with `cuBlas`
-If you are lucky someone set the [mkl interfaces](https://oneapi-src.github.io/oneMKL/create_new_backend.html).
+If you are lucky someone set the [mkl interfaces](https://oneapi-src.github.io/oneMKL/create_new_backend.html) or they are already supported in the [oneMKL interfaces]([interfaces](https://github.com/oneapi-src/oneMKL/tree/develop)).
 Then the oneMKL calls will call directly the cuda/hip libraries when the cuda/hip backend is enabled.
-Otherwise we the use `host_task` method to enqueu a libray call on a specific queue:
+Otherwise we the use `host_task` method to enqueue a libray call on a specific queue:
 ```
   q.submit([&](handler &h) {
      h.host_task([=](sycl::interop_handle ih) {